Discover the manor house

 Steeped in history, Brockhampton has witnessed many changes.
 Until 2014 the rear rooms in the manor house were being lived in and not open to the public.
 The overriding aims of the Brockhampton Revealed project focused on peeling back the layers of history to show visitors how seven centuries of occupation have shaped the building we see today.
 For example, the original medieval great hall had an upper floor inserted into it by the family, in order to accommodate their many children.

-Brockhampton revealed invites visitors to discover more about key figures from the building’s past; you are invited to rummage in cupboards, join in games in the 17th century Parlour, or relax with a good book in the fireside comfort of the inter-war sitting room.
+Brockhampton revealed invites visitors to discover more about key figures from the building’s past; you are invited to rummage in cupboards, join in games in the seventeenth-century Parlour, or relax with a good book in the fireside comfort of the inter-war sitting room.

 Come and experience the unique atmosphere of Brockhampton manor and its tranquil moat nestling in a Herefordshire valley that has changed little in hundreds of years.